National Eating Disorder Awareness Week

 ALBANY, N.Y.
-(NEWS 10)– It’s National Eating Disorder Awareness Week.
+(NEWS10) — February 26 to March 4 is National Eating Disorder Awareness Week.
 The pandemic has been causing a rise in eating disorders.

 “It started as, I just wanted to be the best athlete I can, so I’m gonna eat super healthy.
 I ended up losing weight and that just got addictive really, and that’s where I kinda got stuck,” explained Holly Machabee, who was diagnosed with an eating disorder a few years ago.